abinnquist/fNIRSpreProcessing/README.md

 		- NIRSport
 		- Snirf file (MUST have Homer3)
 	4. Pop-up: Select location of where the data folder that contains all your NIRS data is
-	5. Pop-up (select one): Do you want to trim the data before preproc, if so how?
-		- No trim
-		- Trim from first trigger
-		- Trim begginning with supplemental .csv
-		- Trim begginning & end with supplemental .csv
-			- Structure of .csv below, handles 1-n scans per subject:
-				- column_1 = subject or dyad number
-    				- column_2 = 1st scan where to start trim
-    				- column_3 = 1st scan length
-    				- column_4 = 2nd scan start trim
-    				- column_5 = 2nd scan length
-    				- column_n*2 = nth scan start trim
-    				- column_n*2+1 = nth scan length
-	6. Pop-up: If you want to compile the data into one .mat file.
+	5. Pop-up: If you want to compile the data into one .mat file.
 		- Note: You MUST have the same number of scans for every subject.
 		- Compile data: 0=No, 1=Yes
 		- Number of scans: any number 1 to n. n=number of scans per subject
     		- Z-scored: 0=oxy/deoxy, 1=z_oxy/z_deoxy
     		- Channel rejection: 1=none, 2=noisy only, 3=noisy and uncertain
+	6. Pop-up (select one): Do you want to trim the data before preproc, if so how?
+		- No trim
+		- Trim beginning of data from first trigger
+		- Trim beginning of data from last trigger
+		- Trim beginning of data with supplemental .mat
+		- Trim beginning of data with supplemental spreadsheet (.csv, .xls, .xlsx)
+		- NOTE: if using supplemental .mat or spreadsheet
+			- If .mat:
+				- Single subjects: 2D matrix (i.e., sub x scan)
+				- Hyperscan: 3D matrix (i.e., dyad x scan x sub)
+			- If spreadsheet 2D regardless (i.e., one sheet):
+				- Single subjects: sub x scan1, ... scanN
+				- Hyperscan: dyad x scan1_sub1, ... scanNsubN

 OPTION 2: as a function
 - In the command window: addpath(genpath('fNIRSpreProcessing'))
 - Run the function preprocessingfNIRS from the command window